Online Tensor Learning: Computational and Statistical Trade-offs, Adaptivity and Optimal Regret: Online Noisy Tensor Completion

-The smaller the value of $\incoh(\U)$, the more evenly the ``information'' carried by $\U$ is distributed across its rows.
-Tensor completion becomes an ill-posed problem if some entries are significantly larger than the others.
-The following incoherence assumption rules out those ill-posed scenarios.
+For an orthonormal matrix $\U\in\RR^{d\times r}$ satisfying $\U^{\top}\U=\I_r$, the incoherence of $\U$ is defined as $ \incoh(\U) := (d/r)\max_{i\in[d]}\ltwo{\U^\top\e_i}^2. $ The smaller value of $\incoh(\U)$ indicates that the ``information'' carried by $\U$ is more evenly distributed across its rows.
+Tensor completion becomes an ill-posed problem if some entries are significantly larger than others.
+The following incoherence assumption rules out these ill-posed scenarios.